 Inappropriate Technology Choice

-Building your product using technologies you’re familiar with, instead of those that are best suited for the job, can contribute to spaghetti syndrome.
+Building your product using technologies you’re familiar with, instead of those that are best suited for the job, can contribute to spaghetti code.
 It’s essential to choose the right tools for your product, even if it means stepping out of your comfort zone.

 A fintech company decided to use a technology they were well-versed in for their new online trading platform.
 However, it turned out to be inadequate for handling the high volume of transactions and real-time data processing, leading to a chaotic codebase that was difficult to scale and maintain.